 Mycoplasma testing is used to find out whether someone currently has or recently had a mycoplasma infection.
-It is a group of tests that either measure antibodies in the blood produced in response to a mycoplasma infection or detect the microrganism directly through culturing or by detecting its genetic material (DNA) in a body sample.
+There are three main types of tests: detection of antibodies and culture (traditional tests); detection of DNA (newer test).
+These tests either measure antibodies in the blood produced in response to a mycoplasma infection or detect the microorganism directly through culturing or by detecting its genetic material (DNA) in a body sample.

 Mycoplasmas are the smallest free-living microorganisms known.
 They are unlike other types of bacteria (atypical) in many ways and can be difficult to culture and identify.
 Mycoplasmas may be part of the normal flora found in the throat, upper respiratory tract, and genitourinary tract.

 Mycoplasma testing is most often used to detect Mycoplasma pneumoniae (M. pneumoniae), the causative agent of respiratory infections often referred to as "atypical pneumonia."
 M. pneumoniae is a common cause of upper respiratory infections.
 It is responsible for 15-20% of cases of community-acquired pneumonia, appearing as single cases and as periodic epidemics – especially in school-age children and in closed populations such as the military.
 Infections can occur at any time of the year, but outbreaks are more prevalent in the late summer and early autumn.